Can SpaceX Really Make a Tesla Fly?

 To find out how much air the COPV could hold, we need to know its maximum pressure.
 My first version of this article estimated a max COPV pressure, based on old NASA tests, of around 2000 PSI.
 However, Elon has said recently (Feb 2021) ‘around 10,000 PSI’ – SpaceX has been doing lots of development work on COPVs.

-If the COPV can hold about a 500 Kg of air then a Tesla Roadster might hover for about twenty seconds at 28 Kg/s mass flow through the thrusters, as calculated above.
+If the COPV can hold about a 500 Kg of air then a Tesla Roadster might hover for about fifteen or twenty seconds at 28 Kg/s mass flow through the thrusters, as calculated above, depending on the size and max pressure of the COPV.